 How do I use the Code 39 barcode font?

-It’s also important to note that the * characters won’t show up when the barcode is scanned.
-So for example, scanning “*1321MTLW*” as a barcode will simply return “1321MTLW.”
+It’s also important to note that the asterisk characters won’t appear when the barcode is scanned.
+So, for example, scanning “*1321MTLW*” as a barcode will simply return “1321MTLW.”

 How do I put barcodes on my products?

 To make the Code 39 barcode font more helpful and actually get barcodes on your items, you can print them out using sticky label paper.
 We’ve found the Avery series of label stickers are affordable and easy to set up.
 They have many options for both laser and inkjet printers.

 Simply use the template provided by the manufacturer (typically in Microsoft Word) and format your labels accordingly.